RajeshwariNavalur/M2-EmbSys/CaseStudy/README.md

  ## * Low Level Requirements
- * Led/lcd  Display
+ * Led/lcd  Display.
- * Time changing option
+ * Time changing option.
- * Temperature changing option,
+ * Temperature changing option.

  ## System Design
- * This phase consists of block diagram, Flow chard, Behavioural diagram etc of the whole system
+ * This phase consists of block diagram, Flow chart, Behavioural diagram etc of the whole system

  ## Sub System Design
  * In this phase each subsystems are designed and built